wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-compliance/includes/retention-policies.md

    >[!NOTE]
    > Although you *can* add any number of personal tags to a retention policy, having many personal tags with different retention settings can confuse users.
 Consider limiting the number of personal tags linked to a retention policy to less than ten.

+Use these steps to create a new retention policy:

 1. Go to **Compliance management > Retention policies**, and then click **Add**.
 2. Enter a name for the retention policy.